 There is no need to mix the dry food and the wet food in one bowl when you feed your dog.
 In fact, you don't even need to serve them at the same time.
 One of the benefits of dry food is that it doesn't spoil easily or leave a strong smell, which makes it perfect to leave out during the day if your dog likes to snack rather than gobble their food down.
 Then you can serve them their wet food in the evenings.

 There are, however, two important points to keep in mind.

 The amount of dry food, due to its strong dehydration and condensation of nutrients and energy, is not equal to the same volume of wet food.
 To provide the same amount of energy and nutrients, give the dog a 3.5 times smaller portion than with wet food.
 When feeding once dry and once wet food, this is important to remember to avoid overfeeding.

-With this in mind, after receiving a certain volume of wet food, a dog's stomach may be full.
+With this in mind, after receiving a certain volume of wet food, a dog’s stomach may be “stretched”.
 After a smaller dry portion, a dog often has the feeling of scarcity and may search and ask for additional help.
-Some owners now give in and add an additional, sometimes not small, portion of food.
-These are calories that the body does not need and may lead to obesity.
+Some owners give in and add an additional, sometimes not small, portion of food.
+These are calories that the body does not need and can easily lead to obesity.